Janjan798/MAT496/README.md

         specify the run_type

         -CHANGES MADE:
-            -changed run type for a llm trace to tool to see what happens -nothing website still rendered output as if it were done by a llm
+            -Changed run type for a llm trace to tool to see what happens -Nothing website still rendered output as if it were done by a llm

     Lesson 3(alternative_tracing_methods.ipynb):
         - Learn about the alternatives to @traceable